simongoricar/pylinx/README.md

 ## 3. Configuration
 Copy and rename the provided example configuration file.
+Fill out the instance url and api key values.

 ## 4. Quick access
 *(optional, but recommended)* Lastly, set it up for quick access.